ndaedxo/NetSentinel/docs/index.rst

 Getting Started
 ---------------

-The first section will get you quickly up and running with canary services sending alerts.
+The first section will get you quickly up and running with NetSentinel AI-powered security platform.

 .. toctree::
    :maxdepth: 1

-   starting/opencanary
+   starting/netsentinel
    starting/configuration
    starting/correlator

 Services
 ---------

-Try these out in the OpenCanary configs for more typical server personalities.
+Try these out in the NetSentinel configs for more typical server personalities.

 .. toctree::
    :maxdepth: 1